These beef kofta are perfect summer fare. Along with my grain-free tabouli, it makes a complete meal.

 In the end, I think you'll be happy using any kind of meats (I'd probably stay away from chicken mince though).

 I served these beef kofta with a very "non-traditional" grain-free tabouli made with parsley and grated cauliflower.
 It's as simple as using a cheese grater or if you prefer - your food processor.

-I've also taken a little "Greek liberty" and drizzled over some ladolemono (primarily a lemon, olive oil and oregano vinaigrette).
+I've also taken a little "Greek liberty" and drizzled over some ladolemono (a lemon and olive oil sauce).
 See.
 I'd be lost without my Greek roots!